eBay/tsv-utils/docs/tool_reference/tsv-filter.md

 **Synopsis:** tsv-filter [options] [file...]

 Filter lines by comparison tests against fields.
 Multiple tests can be specified.
 By default, only lines satisfying all tests are output.
-This can be change using the `--or` option.
+This can be changed using the `--or` option.
 A variety of tests are available.

 **General options:**
 * `--help` - Print help.